jaredhill4/pt-wordpress/README.md

 ### Adding and Updating ACF Field Groups

 When developing, we follow a particular workflow to add or update ACF field groups.
 The goal is to maintain all field groups in version control in the form of JSON files representing each field group.
-To avoid any changes that could get lost by editing field groups in production or other environments, we have manually disabled the "Custom Fields" menu item (and other links to the ACF settings pages) in the admin on all environments except the local environment (`local`).
+To avoid any changes that could get lost by editing field groups in production or other environments, we have manually disabled the "Custom Fields" menu item (and other links to the ACF settings pages) in the admin on all environments except the `local` environment.
 Please follow the workflow below closely for best results.

 1. **Sync all field groups.**